 Scientists and industry leaders alike have hypothesized that we are reaching the limits of our ability to design faster computational systems using traditional hardware like transistors.
 While quantum computing is a tantalizing solution to this problem, the technology is not yet ready for the… more

-"The Broshy Graduate Fellowship program aims to support the research and education of an exceptional graduate student whose work focuses on… more
+"The Broshy Graduate Fellowship program aims to support the research and education of an exceptional graduate student whose work… more

 Professor Jennifer Rupp, together with graduate student Philipp Simons and Dr. Kunjoong Kim, have won the 2018 Displaying Futures Award by Merck KGaA, Darmstadt, Germany for their research "On-chip all-solid-state glucose micro fuel cell for energy harvesting in the human body."
 Every year,… more